UBC-MDS/DSCI532_violent_crime_app/doc/milestone4_writeup.md

 ##### Challenges

-Some of the fancier features that we would have liked to have in our app turned out to be harder to implement than we expected.

-1. In particular, adding linked views, so that the year for the bar chart could be chosen by clicking a point on the line chart, was more challenging than expected.
+1. Some of the fancier features that we would have liked to have in our app turned out to be harder to implement than we expected.
+In particular, adding linked views, so that the year for the bar chart could be chosen by clicking a point on the line chart, was more challenging than expected.
 Initially, this feature seemed intuitive since we often see it in interactive visualizations, but implementing and debugging it in our app was labourious.
 This was partly because we were not very familiar with plotly charts.
 We were unable to add this feature to our app; however, in the end, we feel that we made good choices in balancing fancy features with delivering a fully functional app.

 2. Lack of Shiny experience also contriuted to challenges at the planning stage.
 When we brainstormed the scope of the project, we were unsure what functionalities Shiny had.
-Taken together with time constraints, this limited the thoroughness of our plan initially.
-Consequently, we learned about more functionalities during the development process, and sometimes faced challenges adapting what we had already coded when we wanted to add those new features.
+Taken together with time constraints, this limited the thoroughness of our initial plan.
+Consequently, we learned about more functionalities during the development process, and sometimes faced challenges adapting what we had already coded when we wanted to add new features.

 ##### Things We Would Do Differently